modelhub-ai/modelhub-engine/README.md

 * generic API for accessing and working with the model
 * “slots” for preprocessing, postprocessing, and inference, which have to be populated by the contributor with the model specific code

-For a detailed documentation of the whole Modelhub project and infrastructure see [modelhub.readthedocs.io](http://modelhub.readthedocs.io).
+For a detailed technical documentation of the whole Modelhub project and infrastructure see [modelhub.readthedocs.io](http://modelhub.readthedocs.io).

 ## Developer info